JetBrains/kotlin-web-site/docs/topics/scripting/custom-script-deps-tutorial.md

 >
 {type="warning"}

-_Kotlin scripting_ is the technology that enables executing Kotlin code as scripts, without prior compilation or packaging into executables.
+_Kotlin scripting_ is the technology that enables executing Kotlin code as scripts without prior compilation or packaging into executables.

-For an overview of Kotlin scripting with examples, see the talk [Implementing the Gradle Kotlin DSL](https://kotlinconf.com/2019/talks/video/2019/126701/) by Rodrigo Oliveira from KotlinConf'19 .
+For an overview of Kotlin scripting with examples, check out the talk [Implementing the Gradle Kotlin DSL](https://kotlinconf.com/2019/talks/video/2019/126701/) by Rodrigo Oliveira from KotlinConf'19.

 In this tutorial, you'll create a Kotlin scripting project that executes arbitrary Kotlin code with Maven dependencies.
-You'll be able to execute scripts like the following:
+You'll be able to execute scripts like this:

 ```kotlin
 @file:Repository("https://maven.pkg.jetbrains.space/public/p/kotlinx-html/maven")